bnb-chain/bnb-chain.github.io/docs/overview.md

 ## What is Build N Build (BNB) Chain?
 BNB Chain is comprised of:
-1. **[BNB Beacon Chain](learn/beaconIntro.md)** - BNB Beacon Chain is the staking and governance layer of BNB ecosystem.
+1. **[BNB Beacon Chain](learn/beaconIntro.md)** - BNB Beacon Chain is the staking and governance layer of the BNB ecosystem.
-2. **[BNB Smart Chain (BSC)](learn/intro.md)** - An EVM compatible blockchain that bring programmability and interoperability to BNB ecosystem.
+2. **[BNB Smart Chain (BSC)](learn/intro.md)** - An EVM-compatible blockchain that brings programmability and interoperability to the BNB ecosystem.
-3. **[ZkBNB](zkbnb/zkbnb-overview.md)** - ZkBNB is an infrastructure that built on ZK Rollup architecture for developers that helps them to build large scale BSC-based apps with higher throughput and much lower or even zero transaction fees.
+3. **[ZkBNB](zkbnb/zkbnb-overview.md)** - ZkBNB is an infrastructure that is built on ZK Rollup architecture for developers that helps them to build large-scale BSC-based apps with higher throughput and much lower or even zero transaction fees.
 4. **[BNB Greenfield](greenfield/overview.md)** - BNB Greenfield introduces an entirely new structural and economic paradigm for data in the Web3 era.
-The ownership, usage and monetization of data is now possible first and foremost for users, as well as all participants in the BNB Chain ecosystem.
+The ownership, usage, and monetization of data are now possible first and foremost for users, as well as all participants in the BNB Chain ecosystem.

 ![BSC 2022](../static/img/assets/BNBChain2022.png)